Lymphedema Pump - Compression Pumps for Lymphedema Treatment

 • 45-15 seconds; 3: duty cycle

-6. Recommened application length is 20 minutes
+6. Recommended application length is 20 minutes

 7. Two to three applications a day